Effective from 10th May 2024.

 Newbury Building Society of 90 Bartholomew Street, Newbury, RG14 5EE is a data controller of your personal information.
 This means information that is about you or from which we can identify you.
 This privacy notice describes how we deal with your personal information.
 We are the data controller of this information under relevant data protection laws because in the context of your application for employment with the Society we decide how and why it is processed in the ways explained in this privacy notice.
 When we use terms such as we, us and our in this notice, we mean Newbury Building Society.

 Our Data Protection Officer can be contacted at any time including if you have queries about this privacy notice or wish to exercise any of the rights mentioned in it.
-You can contact our Data Protection Officer by writing to Newbury Building Society, 90 Bartholomew Street, Newbury, RG14 5EE or via our website at www.newbury.co.uk/contact/.
+You can contact our Data Protection Officer by writing to Newbury Building Society, 90 Bartholomew Street, Newbury, RG14 5EE or by visiting our contact us page on our website.

 As part of any recruitment process, the Society collects and processes personal data relating to job applicants.
 The Society is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.